-MATHEMATICS

-Mathematics 8 / Numeracy 8 Mathematics 9 / Numeracy 9 Workplace Math 10 Foundations and Pre-Calculus 10 Workplace Math 11 Foundations of Math 11 Pre-Calculus 11 Foundations of Math 12 Pre-Calculus 12 Calculus 12 about your math.

-All students enrol in Mathematics 8 & Mathematics 9

-If you are uncertain of which path you should enrol in then see a counsellor BEFORE making any decisions
+MATHEMATICS Mathematics 8 / Numeracy 8 Mathematics 9 / Numeracy 9 Workplace Math 10 Foundations and Pre-Calculus 10 Workplace Math 11 Foundations of Math 11 Pre-Calculus 11 Foundation of Math 12 Pre-Calculus 12 Calculus 12 All students enrol in Mathematics 8 & Mathematics 9 If you are uncertain which path you should enrol in, see a counsellor BEFORE making any decisions.
 In the Grade 10 year, students will take a provincial Numeracy Assessment, which must be completed in order to meet Graduation requirements.